A Human-Sensitive Controller: Adapting to Human Musculoskeletal Disorder-Related Constraints via Reinforcement Learning: Conclusion and Future Work

 This study extends previous work by scaling to a larger and diverse participant group, with varying anthropometrics, and by introducing Deep Q-Networks as a more efficient alternative to Q-Learning, enabling a direct performance comparison between the two algorithms.
 The learned policies successfully met the predefined solution requirements across both training phases.
 While a simulation-to-real gap was consistently observed, marked by reward drops and emerging pain risk, fine-tuning in the real environment successfully resolved these issues, allowing the agent to adapt to individual users.

 DQN also outperformed Q-Learning by completing the transport task in fewer steps and, consequently, less time.
 Its flexible action and state space design that enabled variable step sizes, led to more efficient policies and faster convergence, making it a strong candidate for real-world deployment.
+From a methodological perspective, employing both Q Learning and DQN revealed a clear trade off between training cost and model performance.
+Q Learning has short pre training times and require minimal computational resources, but its discrete state-action representation constrains trajectory efficiency and scalability.
+In contrast, DQN benefits from a continuous state representation and variable step sizes, which enabled shorter trajectories and reduced task time, at the cost of substantially longer initial pre training and the need for extensive hyperparameter tuning.

+While tabular Q-Learning offers conditional convergence guarantees, these are difficult to preserve in real-world physical human-robot interaction, where human motor variability, sensor noise, and user adaptation introduce non-stationarity that violates the underlying theoretical assumptions.
+DQN, by contrast, offers no formal convergence guarantees by design, as neural network function approximation inherently trades theoretical stability for generalization capacity.
+In both cases, learned Q-values should be interpreted as empirical estimates valid for the observed interaction distribution, rather than globally optimal solutions.
+This reflects an inherent trade-off in human-in-the-loop reinforcement learning: incorporating real human interaction is essential for obtaining transferable and meaningful policies, but comes at the cost of formal optimality.

+Moreover, the performance of both controllers is inherently limited by the fidelity of the human kinematic model and the sensing system, as model simplifications and motion capture inaccuracies contribute to the simulation-to-real gap.
+Closing this gap requires real-world fine-tuning that consumes time, experimental resources, and participant effort.
+These costs should be weighed against the ergonomic and inclusivity gains when deploying such controllers in industrial settings.

-Future work will extend testing to individuals with WRMSDs and replace the current machine-state based pain assessment with a digital pain biomarker, improving generalizability across musculoskeletal conditions.
-Additionally, incorporating a more realistic human kinematic model into the simulation may help further reduce the sim-to-real gap.
+While this exploratory study with four healthy participants successfully demonstrated adaptability across diverse anthropometries, the limited sample size precludes rigorous statistical analysis.
+Future work will extend testing to larger participant groups including WRMSD patients and replace the current machine-state based pain assessment with a digital pain biomarker, improving generalizability across musculoskeletal conditions.
+Additionally, incorporating a more realistic human kinematic model into the simulation may help further reduce the simulation-to-real gap.
 These efforts aim to create a safer, more adaptable controller for real-world deployment.